How to create and approve ATC exemptions in ABAP Development Tools for Eclipse

 In order to see the exempted ATC finding again you can use the corresponding menu:

 If you now go to the Transport Organizer view, you will see this ATC exemption within a task in your transport request.
-The transport request can be released, and the ATC exemption will be transported across your SAP BTP ABAP Environment systems:
+The transport request can be released, and the ATC exemption will be transported across your cloud systems: